 People with serious mental illnesses die signifi cantly earlier than individuals who do not have mental illnesses.
 This is a staggering and sad statistic, because people with mental illness die from the same treatable causes that those in the general population do: cardiovascular disease and complications from diabetes, cancer and strokes.

-Integrated Care Technical Assistance and Consultation Team (TACT), and Integrated Care @ NEOMED (IC@N) Project ECHO
+Integrated Care Technical Assistance & Consultation Team (TACT), and Integrated Care @ NEOMED (IC@N) Project ECHO

 TACT aims to develop a workforce that can effectively care for individuals with complex co-occurring psychiatric and physical conditions.
 The teams assist organizations that have or are committed to creating integrated care teams and providing opportunities for pre-workforce professionals to participate in these teams.